 Question 5: Share a homeschooling win with us that stood out to you?

-Question 6: I know you just started homeschooling but if you could go back and redo something in your homeschooling journey what would it be and why?
+Question 6: If you could go back and redo something in your homeschooling journey what would it be and why?

-Question 7: As a homeschooling mom, how do you find time to fit all the moving parts of homeschooling your children and your business into your busy life?
+Question 7: Share with us how you find time to fit all the moving parts of homeschooling your children, your website and “life” in your day to day?